top of page

 What is a GMMG Camaro?

-A GMMG Camaro is a fourth-generation Camaro modified by the performance shop, GMMG, Inc. Their facility was located in Marietta, Georgia with the company being formed in 1998 by enthusiast Matt Murphy.
-It closed in 2011.
+A GMMG Camaro is a fourth-generation Camaro modified by the performance shop GMMG, Inc., which was located in Marietta, Georgia.
+Founded in 1998 by enthusiast Matt Murphy, the company closed its doors in 2011.

-Their efforts were launched through a partnership with the Berger Chevrolet in Grand Rapids, Michigan.
-GMMG was tasked with creating a limited edition run of 2000 model-year Camaros to celebrate the historic dealership's 75th anniversary.
+GMMG’s journey began with a partnership with Berger Chevrolet in Grand Rapids, Michigan, where they were tasked with creating a limited edition run of 2000 model-year Camaros to celebrate the historic dealership's 75th anniversary.

-From there, GMMG would create several other small batches of special Camaros for Berger along with other Chevrolet dealerships including Tom Henry Chevrolet and Earnhardt Chevrolet.
+From that initial project, GMMG produced several small batches of special Camaros for Berger and other Chevrolet dealerships, including Tom Henry Chevrolet and Earnhardt Chevrolet.

-The GMMG shop also created several performance-oriented limited editions of Pontiac Firebird Trans Ams for Carl Black Pontiac, located in Kennesaw, Georgia.
-They also created a run of bright orange Chevrolet Silverado pick-up trucks in conjunction with major home improvement retailer Home Depot.
+In addition to Camaros, the GMMG shop developed performance-oriented limited editions of Pontiac Firebird Trans Ams for Carl Black Pontiac in Kennesaw, Georgia, and a run of bright orange Chevrolet Silverado pickup trucks in collaboration with major home improvement retailer Home Depot.

-GMMG Camaros are highly sought after by collectors and enthusiasts due to their rarity and high performance.
-Only a limited number of GMMG Camaros were produced, and each car was custom built to the buyer's specifications.
+GMMG Camaros are highly sought after by collectors and enthusiasts due to their rarity and exceptional performance.
+Only a limited number were produced, with each car custom-built to the buyer's specifications.

 GMMG Camaro